ngrion/apode/README.md

     ad = ApodeData(DataFrame, income_column)

-Where income_column is the name of a column in the dataframe.
+Where income_column is the name of the desired analysis column in the dataframe.

 Methods that calculate indicators: